 Can I Make Bulk Applications?

 Unfortunately, at this point you can not.
+Only tour operators can apply for group e-Visas and make lump sum payments for them.
 And that’s the only drawback to this Electronic Visa system I must say.
 Sure, it looks a lot when you go over the nine steps above.
 But it is actually smooth sailing and takes less than 5 minutes.
 But, when coming with a family of four, you need to do this process four times.
 Let’s hope future updates will eliminate this.